cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 Throughout the tutorial there are a number of questions and exercises for you to complete.
 These are shown by the bullet points in this markdown file.

 All the code required to run the different parts is available in python scripts.
 We have purposely **commented out the code** to encourage you to open the scripts and take a look what is inside.
-When you are happy with what the code is doing then you can uncomment and run the scripts (using python3) e.g.:
+Each block is separated by a divider and a blank line.
+When you are happy and understand the code, you can uncomment (block by block) and then run the scripts (using python3) e.g.:
 ```shell
 python3 construct_models_part1.py
 ```